Tax-Management

 Whether you are seeking an equity or fixed income separately managed account (SMA), or both, we have strategies designed to help you keep more of what you earn.

-Your equity SMA will be managed in an effort to harness the long-term growth potential of stocks while seeking to enhance after-tax returns through the ongoing monitoring and application of tax-smart investing strategies.1 In fact, 95% of our clients investing in SMAs in taxable accounts have had their advisory fees covered by the tax savings we provided.2
+Your equity SMA will be managed in an effort to harness the long-term growth potential of stocks while seeking to enhance after-tax returns through the ongoing monitoring and application of tax-smart investing strategies.1 In fact, 94% of our clients investing in equity SMAs in taxable accounts have had their advisory fees covered by the tax savings we provided.2

 Beyond tax-loss harvesting—our comprehensive tax-smart approach